 - When a motorist is using the left lane to pass another vehicle traveling in the same direction

-- When a motorist is traveling in a lane designated for the use of high-occupancy vehicle, such as a carpool lane
+- When a motorist is traveling in a lane designated for the use of a high-occupancy vehicle, such as a carpool lane

 - When a roadway is engaged in construction, maintenance or is being repaired, including the removal of snow from a highway